globalbrain/sefirot/docs/components/card.md

 </SCard>
 ```

 You may also pass `:mode` to change the appearance of the title text.
-Combine this prop with `:mode` prop of `<SCard>` to enpassize the card's purpose.
+Combine this prop with `:mode` prop of `<SCard>` to emphasize the card's purpose.

 ```ts
 interface Props {